-St. Daniel Landscaping Update: October 2025:
+St. Daniel Landscaping Update: February 2026:

 Work completed in the past year:

 · Summer 2025 planting: Thanks to a generous donation by one of our parish families, we renewed the landscaping along Loop Road.
-This beautiful new garden is a wonderful welcome to our campus for parishioners, visitors, and passersby.
-Designed by a landscape architect, all plants are native to Illinois and should need minimal care after they are established.
+This beautiful new garden is a wonderful welcome to our campus for

 · Early spring 2025 planting: Thanks to a grant from the CRTI (Chicago Region Trees Initiative), we received 15 trees and 10 bushes, all native, to replace lost ones on the north berm.
 Thank you to the